The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 As of 5.0, usage of Enpi has extended into the potential for keeping rotational alignment.
 Please refer to the section on looping or to the 6.0 SAM optimization guide for more information.

-## Meikyo Shisui: A Mirror in Still Water
+## Meikyo Shisui: Rise to the Heavens

 With the changes to Meikyo Shisui and combo enders (Gekko/Kasha) in 6.0, its role as a tool in our rotation has changed in a big way going into Endwalker.
 Instead of existing solely as an optimization tool and a way to fix our rotational alignment to maximize our Iaijustu and Tsubame usage, it now offers a way to avoid the ramp-up/buff application period that defined Samurai in Shadowbringers.

+As of Dawntrail as well, Meikyo allows us to use our newest tool, Tendo Setsugekka, a 1020 potency GCD with a guaranteed critical hit per use.
+When our Meikyo Shisui is used, our next Midare turns into a Tendo and will do more damage than a standard Midare, and give a Kaeshi version named Kaeshi Tendo Setsugekka.
+If you're building a Tenkka Goken, Meikyo turns our Tenkka Goken into a Tendo Goken.

-The goal of Meikyo is to manipulate your Sen so you can apply your buffs as quickly as possible and maximize Iaijutsu usage.
-For example, in the opener we use Meikyo to quickly apply both of our buffs, get all three Sen, and open with a fully buffed Midare in raid buffs.
+The goal of Meikyo is to manipulate your Sen so you can apply your buffs as quickly as possible, maximize Iaijutsu usage, and use Tendo Setsugekka.
+For example, in the opener we use Meikyo to quickly apply both of our buffs, get all three Sen, and open with a fully buffed Tendo in raid buffs.
 We also use Meikyo in every 60s burst window to manipulate our Sen and quickly perform a buffed Higanbana right on time.
-While leveling or in dungeon content, it can also be used to quickly perform Tenka Goken for AoE purposes.
+While leveling or in dungeon content, it can also be used to quickly perform Tendo Goken for AoE purposes.

 **Tip:** Iaijutsu does not count as one of the three Weaponskills on Meikyo, so you can use it between the three to put up Higanbana with ease.
 For example: Meikyo starts > Kasha > Higanbana > Kasha > Gekko (Meikyo ends).

-In relation to the order of the Sen, it is important to note *which* finishers to use if you are planning to come out of the Meikyo with one or two Sen. You need to look at the remaining duration of the buffs you have and keep track of the order of the buffs that need to be refreshed.
+It is important to note *which* finishers to use if you are planning to come out of the Meikyo with one or two Sen. You need to look at the remaining duration of the buffs you have and keep track of the order of the buffs that need to be refreshed.
 The reason being that the first combo you do after a Meikyo will likely be the buff that needs to be refreshed or has the shortest duration; therefore, you will reapply the buff and its Sen immediately after and then followed by the next.
 As such, if you are ending a Meikyo with one or two Sen, use the Sen with the longest buff duration last in Meikyo.

 **For example:** If you just performed a Gekko combo and have a Getsu Sen and Higanbana need to be refreshed in four GCDs, but you cannot wait.